 Can rabies be treated?

 There is a vaccine against rabies, licensed for use in Ireland, that is very effective at preventing the disease.
 The vaccine works by stimulating the body's defences to produce antibodies that will neutralise the rabies virus.
 When someone is strongly suspected of having been bitten by a rabid animal, specific antibody (called immunoglobulin or Ig) is also given at the same time as the vaccine, regardless of whether the person has been immunised in the past.
-This gives a booster dose of antibody that provides a very high dose of antibodies to combat the rabies vaccine.
+This gives a booster dose of antibody that provides a very high dose of antibodies to combat the rabies virus.
 The earlier the vaccine and immunoglobulin are given, the better are the chances of survival.
 If given within hours of a bite recovery is generally 100%.
 Once symptoms of encephalitis appear (confusion, paralysis, coma), the disease is almost invariably fatal.

 Where is rabies found?

 Rabies is found in Asia, Africa, and Central and South America, but it also can be found in northern Europe.
 In developed countries such as the United States very few people die of rabies, despite the disease being quite common among animals there.

 According to the World Health Organization, rabies is estimated to cause 59,000 human deaths annually in over 150 countries, with 95% of cases occurring in Africa and Asia.
 At least 30 countries, including Ireland, are officially rabies-free, usually because of strict regulations about animal movement.
 There has not been a case of rabies in animals in Ireland since 1902.

 How likely are you to catch rabies?